SpEZiiL/makefile-template/README.md

  command line.

 ### Testing ###

+*Tests are enabled by default, but are optional, if you don't want to use tests use the `SRC` variable instead of `SRC_MAIN`.
+Make sure to also remove the `SRC_TEST` variable.*

 Every file in the directory saved in the `SRC_TEST` variable will be built to a test executable.